 So while one is working primarily with the “getting there” part of meditation, it is not uncommon to have things appear to your inner vision, such as what you mention: the beautiful, colorful tree.
-It is probably best to approach what is happening to you in this way:
+It is probably best to approach what is happening to you, seeing a tree during meditation, in this way:

 When it appears to you, pray to God (and Guru, if you have one) to reveal to you the meaning of what you are seeing, and what, if anything, you need to learn from it or do about it.
 It’s possible that it is some sort of symbol which has a specific message for you.
 A “Tree of Life” appears as a symbol in many religions and cultures, including the yogic path.

 But it’s best not to try too hard to figure it out!
 Once you have asked for guidance in understanding whatever it is you might need to know, then relax and trust that what you need to know will be revealed to you at just the right time.

 And remember that this is your unique vision alone.
 Asking someone outside of yourself to “analyze” it for you is never as effective as seeking out and receiving your own inner guidance.

 Continue to meditate deeply.
 If you know and practice the techniques of Yogananda’s Kriya Yoga path, these will be enough to lead you quickly to freedom and oneness with God, the goal of all meditation practices.